ExchangeUnion/docs/Market Maker Guide.md

 ```
 Then you will be guided through some basics:
 ```
-Do you want to generate a new XUD SEED or restore an existing one?
+Do you want to create a new xud environment or restore an existing one?
-1. New
+1) Create New
-2. Existing
+2) Restore Existing
 Please choose: 1
 ```
 When creating a new XUD SEED, the setup asks you to set a password to encrypt your environment's private keys and to write down your mnemonic phrase.
 This serves as backup for your xud node key and wallets (your on-chain assets).
 This is your last resort in case something happens to your device. **Keep it somewhere safe!**